Pyongyang University of Science and Technology: History

 Kim Hak Song, who managed a farm run by the agriculture department of the university, was detained on charges of committing “hostile criminal acts” against the country on 6 May 2017.
 Another US citizen, Kim Sang-duk, who also worked for the university, had been arrested on similar charges on April 22.
 They both were released on May 8, 2018, into U.S. Secretary of State Mike Pompeo's custody after overtures were made for a meeting to be held between President Donald Trump and Supreme Leader Kim Jong-un in June 2018.

 Due to a ban on Americans travelling to North Korea issued by the U.S. State Department in mid-July 2017, the university had to start the fall semester without its dozens of American staffers in September, who comprised roughly 60 out of 130 foreigners at the university, including faculty members, staffers and family members, as none of them received special permission to stay.

 On October 3, 2019, PUST officially celebrated its 10-year anniversary by holding an international Conference (ICoPUST2019) on campus with more than 30 prominent international speakers.

+Foreign professors were granted visas to return to the university in 2024, according to NK News.

+According to a paper published by the Daily NK in May 2025, in the second half of 2025 Chinese faculty would start to teach basic medicine, smart agriculture, and applied statistics through both online and offline lectures.

+As of 2025, due to the 2021 shutdown of the YUST partnership there is no information on which institutions these professors from China are coming from.